AI Integration

 ↓

 Every layer is optional.
-You can use go-micro without AI.
+You can use Go Micro as a service framework without AI.
 You can use the ai package without MCP.
-But when you stack them, you get services that AI agents can discover and orchestrate automatically.
+But when you stack them, you get one runtime where services become tools, agents are reachable services, and workflows coordinate the predictable parts.

 Layer by Layer